clsPivotTransform Step

 • Define a variable or a global to hold the virtual path.

 • Click the "clsInputCSV" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the path to the input CSV file on the application server.
+Specify the path to the input CSV file on the application server.
 Select the ETL data schema from the drop-down list.
-Note: The column names in the schema should match the columns in the input file.
+Note: The schema's column names should match those in the input file.
 Click the Save button.
-Click here to learn about ETL Data Schema Designer.
+Click here to learn about the ETL Data Schema Designer.

 • Click the "clsInputCSV" step to configure its "Optional" properties.
 Select the Show Schema button.
-The pop-up window renders the schema columns as below.
+The pop-up window displays the schema columns as shown below.
 This function helps to understand the schema at a glance.

 • Click the "clsPivotTransform" step to configure its "Required" properties.
 Provide a name for the step.
 Click the button to configure the Pivot Columns.
-Click the Save button.
+Then click the Save button.

 • Click the "clsOutputCSV" step to configure its "Required" properties.
-Provide a name for the step.
-Provide the path to the output CSV file on the application server.
+Enter a name for the step.
+Enter the path to the output CSV file on the application server.
 Click the Save button.

 • Click the "clsOutputCSV" step to configure its "Optional" properties.
 Provide a name for the step.
-Provide the variable or global reference to hold the virtual output path.
+Provide a variable or global reference to store the virtual output path.
 Click the Save button.

 • Save the ETL definition, create a new ETL instance, and execute.
 Render the ETL instance.
-The “clsPivotTransform” step should calculate and summarize the numeric data using the Pivot function.
-The variable or global holds the output file virtual path as below.
+The “clsPivotTransform” step should calculate and summarize numeric data using the Pivot function.
+The variable or global holds the output file’s virtual path as shown below.

-• The ETL transform pivot output file is included here for reference.
+• The ETL transform pivot output file is included for reference.

-• A similar pivot function output from Excel is included here for reference.
+• A similar pivot function output from Excel is provided here for reference.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright ETL Definition (XML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright ETL Definition (XML file) page.

 Click here to download the sample file.